Pinsetter: Duckpin pinsetters

 Duckpin bowling is played in two varieties:

 Regular duckpin bowling, popular in the northeastern and mid-Atlantic United States.
-A popular pinspotter in this sport is the Sherman model, named after its inventor, Ken Sherman, which was produced from 1953-1973.
+A popular pinspotter in this sport is the Sherman model, named after its inventor, Ken Sherman, which was produced from 1953 to 1973.
 It has continuously moving conveyor belts at the ends of the gutters beside the pin deck as required by the sport's ruling body, the National Duckpin Bowling Congress that move fallen pins to the pit.
 The Sherman's sweep device is located on the right side, vertical "kickback" panel of the lane and pivots 180 degrees (much like a fence gate) to clear pins.
 The pin table always handles the pins by the neck.
 A new rack of pins is created with a moving magazine that is shaped like a pin triangle.
 When the magazine is loaded and the bowler is ready for a new set of pins, a lever pushes the magazine unit out to the pin table so it can take the pins out of the magazine and then set them down on the lane.
 The Bowl-Mor company also made a duckpin pinspotter for a time, using a similar sweep device to its more famous candlepin machines.

 Soft belly or rubberband duckpin, played in Quebec.
-Most of these bowling centers use a string type pinsetter similar to five pin.
-Apart from five-pin, rubber band duckpin is the only bowling variant that currently sanctions string type pinsetters.
-The free-fall machine for this sport features a rotating turntable in the pit floor similar to a Bowl-Mor candlepin unit, conveyor belts in the gutters as required in the regular duckpin game in the US, an elevator similar to the Brunswick GSX, a turret similar to the A-2, and a rather flat looking pin table.
+Most of these bowling centers use a string-type pinsetter similar to five-pin.
+Apart from five-pin, rubber band duckpin is the only bowling variant that currently sanctions string-type pinsetters.
+The free-fall machine for this sport features a rotating turntable in the pit floor similar to a Bowl-Mor candlepin unit, conveyor belts in the gutters as required in the regular duckpin game in the US, an elevator similar to the Brunswick GSX, a turret similar to the A-2, and a rather flat-looking pin table.
 The sweep is similar to the candlepin Bowl-Mor.

+List of pinsetter-related deaths

+Some bowling alley staff have been killed or fatally injured in pinsetting machinery accidents, often as a result of crushing or asphyxiation.
+Examples that received press coverage include: